LOG-TAG/zcrm-oauth2/README.md

 node index.js [options]
 ```

-To display all the options:
+To display all the CLI options:

 ```shell
 node index.js -h